 Included in each student’s law school tuition and fees is a membership to the Wellness Center (UM’s Gym).
 Students can gain admittance to the Wellness Center by showing a Cane Card.
 Learn more about the Wellness Center.

 E-mail/IT: Connecting to the Network

-Miami Law’s IT experts will be on hand to help new students get connected to the Miami Law network and install printer drivers the week of orientation.
-Exact times and locations will be announced over the summer.
+Miami Law’s IT experts will be on hand to help new students get connected to the Miami Law network and install printer drivers the week prior to the 2017 J.D.
+Orientation: July 31st through August 7th (Room F108).
+Our Information Technology team will show you how to get connected to our “SecureCanes” wireless network, set up your email account, and install printer drivers so that you are prepared for the first day of classes.
 In the meantime, for more information about information technology related questions, please click here.
 The Service Desk is eager to answer any technology related questions throughout the summer to prepare students for arrival on campus.